elloGarrett/wedding_website/README.md

 This project implements the [w3.css](https://www.w3schools.com/w3css/default.asp) styling.

 This project uses [SheetDB](https://sheetdb.io/) to store data taken in by the RSVP component.

+This project uses [Firebase](https://firebase.google.com/) to host the website.

 ## Development server